-- a fast open length of the A41(T) and will detrimentally affect the safety and free flow of traffic on the trunk road. - 4.
-The introduction of additional buildings and associated display areas and hard surfaced parking areas would be visually intrusive and would be seriously detrimental to the visual amenities of the rural area.
+- 3. The proposal will increase the number of slowing, stopping and turning movements on a fast open length of the A41(T) and will detrimentally affect the safety and free flow of traffic on the trunk road. - 4.
+The introduction of additional buildings and hard surfaced parking areas would be visually intrusive and would be seriously detrimental to the visual amenities of this rural area.